Chairman's introduction to governance

 - The whole Board considers its structure, size and composition with particular regard to the skills, knowledge and experience of its members and otherwise as advised by the Nomination Committee.

-In addition, a formal Board effectiveness evaluation process was introduced during the year ended 31 March 2019.
-The process involves all Directors completing a detailed individual evaluation of Board performance on a biennial basis.
-The evaluations cover effectiveness in several areas including Board composition, Board information, Board process, internal control and risk management, Board accountability, CEO/Senior management and Standards of conduct.
+In addition, a formal Board effectiveness evaluation process is conducted biannually.
+The process involves all Directors completing a detailed individual evaluation of Board performance, which covers effectiveness in several areas including Board composition, Board information, Board process, internal control and risk management, Board accountability, CEO/Senior management and Standards of conduct.

 As the business expands and as part of succession planning, the Executive Directors will be challenged to identify potential internal candidates who could potentially occupy Board positions and set out development plans for these individuals.